U.S. Route 219 in New York: Cattaraugus County

 US 219 crosses the New York–Pennsylvania border at Carrollton.
 The road begins by heading northward towards the Southern Tier Expressway, paralleling Tunungwant Creek.
 Just after the Pennsylvania border, East Main Street becomes Hillside Drive and soon after Old U.S. Route 219 as it parallels US 219 for a short time.
 The road quickly merges into the current alignment as the U.S. route enters the hamlet of Limestone.
 A second incarnation of Old Route 219 parallels the U.S. route throughout Limestone.
 The road merges in just north of Limestone and US 219 continues northward.
 South Nine Mile Road (County Route 30 or CR 30) leaves to the right just before the road merges into the Southern Tier Expressway (I-86 and NY 17).
 Also present at this intersection is US 219 Business.
 The three roads overlap for six miles (10 km) until exit 21, where US 219 leaves the Southern Tier Expressway in Salamanca.

 US 219 crosses through the city of Salamanca and heads north towards Ellicottville.
 While in Salamanca, US 219 and NY 417 become concurrent for about one mile (1.6 km).
 At the end of the concurrency comes the end of the business route.
 CR 49 terminates just north of Salamanca as US 219 enters Peth.
 In Peth, CR 67 leaves to the right.
 In Great Valley, NY 98 leaves to the north.
 US 219 enters Ellicottville and intersects with NY 242.
 The two roads become concurrent for a short distance when US 219 turns to the north.
 Several Cattaraugus County roads intersect in the distance from Ellicottville to the Erie County border.
 The first is CR 75, the second is a concurrency between CR 53 and CR 85, and the third is CR 12, which has a brief concurrency with US 219 before leaving to the east.
-After an intersection with CR 77, US 219 has a brief concurrency with CR 85 before it becomes a limited-access highway and crosses Cattaraugus Creek as it enters Erie County.
+After an intersection with CR 77, US 219 has a brief concurrency with CR 85 before it becomes a freeway and crosses Cattaraugus Creek as it enters Erie County.